nunomourinho/forensicVmAutopsyUserManual/docs/user/server_requirements.rst

 Display
 *******

 - No specific display requirements exist for the server.
-You only need SSH access or HP ILO or similar for server administration.
+You only need SSH access or :term:`HP ILO` or similar for server administration.

 Software Dependencies
 *********************

 - The installation will handle dependencies automatically.
 A dedicated server with Debian Bullseye as bare metal is necessary.
 Dedicated hardware with virtualization support is essential.
-The installation will create a new forensic hypervisor server based on QEMU.
+The installation will create a new forensic hypervisor server based on :term:`QEMU`.

 Additional Notes
 ****************